tevoran/RaumMotor/doc/high-level-design.md

 - Easy to develop

 Each design decision needs to take these into account although the weight of each might vary.

+## The Required Systems of the Engine

+A game engine is a quite complex system.
+Therefor it is built with quite a few major subsystems.

+The desired or sometimes simply necessary subsystems are:

+- Debugging system
+- Build system
+- Configuration system
+- Asset management system
+- Renderer
+- Physics system
+- Audio system
+- Window manager
+- Event system
+- Scripting support